Last updated: May 6, 2026

 - They need food help, Medicaid, utility help, or long-term-care help and want one starting place.

-- They are age 60 or older, disabled, ill, far from the office, or without transportation, which are all reasons listed on the New Mexico application for asking for a telephone interview instead of going in.
+- They are age 60 or older, disabled, ill, far from the office, or without transportation and may need a telephone interview instead of going in.

 - They are being helped by a caregiver or adult child and need an authorized representative listed on the application.